DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 Couplebreak entries will try to follow their origin event's intentions with the next task.
 Scheduler switches contain information on what task will run on the same CPU next, so the couplebreak event gets the next PID and makes it his owner.
-Scheduler's waking event also says on which task the awakened should run (but that's not definitive, more below), so the target entries change their PID and their CPU to values that are given in the closest target entry of a switch to the awakened task (these include definitive information).
+Scheduler's waking event also says on which CPU the awakened should run (but that's not definitive, more below), so the target entries change their PID and their CPU to values that are given in the closest target entry of a switch to the awakened task (these include definitive information).